 Fourteen years later the same good little girl got in trouble again.

-It was my freshman year of college, and I had broken a rule.
+It was my freshman year of Bible college, and I had broken a rule.

 I had asked ahead of time for an exception to the rule, as there were some extenuating circumstances that I felt warranted such an exception.
 (I never did follow the “it’s easier to ask forgiveness than permission” line of thought.)
 I was met with different answers from different authorities and was told different conditions of how and when the rule could be broken.